FI-ODE: Certifiably Robust Forward Invariance in Neural ODEs: Introduction

 \section{Introduction}

-Deployment of neural networks in the real-world increasingly demands formal certificates of performance, often under malicious inputs.
-Examples of certified behaviors include correctly classifying samples despite perturbations on their inputs, and controlling a dynamical system to stay inside a safe set.
-Provably certifying the behavior of a network is important given that even impressive empirical robustness techniques can often be defeated by stronger attacks \cite{athalye2018obfuscated}, and we desire assurances that can be useful in applications with strong reliability requirements.
+We study the problem of training neural networks with certifiable performance guarantees.
+Example performance criteria include safety in control \citep{jin2020neural}, and adversarial robustness in classification \citep{wong2018provable,raghunathan2018certified,cohen2019certified}, where even impressive empirical robustness often fails under unforeseen stronger attacks \citep{athalye2018obfuscated}.
+As such, having formal performance certificates can be valuable when deploying neural networks in high-stakes real-world settings.

-We are interested in leveraging control-theoretic concepts, such as Lyapunov stability and forward invariance, to design neural networks with such certified behaviors.
-These concepts have been successfully used to certify dynamical systems, both in terms of safety \cite{ames2016control} as well as robustness under adversarial perturbations \cite{khalil1996robust}.
-We focus on the neural ODE function class \cite{haber_stable_2017,e_proposal_2017,chen2018neural}, which is a natural starting point for incorporating control-theoretic tools (cf. \cite{yan2019robustness,kang2021stable,liu2020does,jimenez2022lyanet}).
-Here, forward invariance guarantees that the states of the neural ODE never leaves some ``good'' region, which under suitable instantiations can produce robustness guarantees for classification or safety guarantees for control.
+In this paper, we are interested in performance criteria characterized by a property called forward invariance.
+Forward invariance has been extensively used in control theory to certify dynamical systems for safety \citep{ames2016control} and robustness under adversarial perturbations \citep{khalil1996robust}.
+To use this concept for machine learning, we focus on the Neural ODE (NODE) function class \citep{haber_stable_2017,e_proposal_2017,chen2018neural}, which is a natural starting point for incorporating control-theoretic tools (cf. \cite{yan2019robustness,kang2021stable,liu2020does,jimenez2022lyanet}).
+Forward invariance guarantees that NODE trajectories never leave a specified set, which can be translated into various robust safety guarantees.
+Given the increasing interest in using NODE policies for robotic control \citep{bottcher2022near,lin2021no}, including those that are forward invariant \citep{rodriguez2022neural}, having certified NODE controllers will become important as those methods are more widely adopted.

-\textbf{Our contributions:} We present FI-ODE, a general approach for training certifiably forward invariant neural ODEs.
-Our framework can use ``good'' regions that are defined both explicitly and implicitly (via data), and can be applied to high-dimensional inputs (images) as well as dynamic control systems.
-Our technical contributions are: \begin{itemize} \item We develop a robustness guarantee based on a forward invariance condition of sub-level sets of Lyapunov functions.
-One can train a neural ODE such that a task-specific cost function (e.g., cross-entropy loss in image classification, or state-based cost in continuous control) becomes the associated Lyapunov function for the ODE, allowing us to invoke the robustness guarantee.
-In this case, the ``good'' region to be (robustly) forward invariant to is implicitly defined in a data-driven way.

-\item We constrain the hidden states of a neural ODE using a Control-Barrier Function based Quadratic Program \cite{ames2016control} implemented as an optimization layer \cite{cvxpylayers2019}.
-We can use this layer to explicitly constrain the states to lie in a compact set, which is useful for certification.